med-aziz-guennichi/odyssey/apps/api/README.md

 # API Layer

-You've reached the API layer, the backend core of the React Starter Kit.
+You've reached the API layer, the backend core of the ODYSSEY.
 This is where we leverage tRPC for end-to-end type safety, connecting your React frontend to a high-performance tRPC API server.
 The architecture is designed for building robust, maintainable, and scalable APIs from day one.

 ## Architecture Overview